John II, Count of Nevers: Life

-John was the son of Philip II, Count of Nevers by his wife, Bonne of Artois, daughter of Philip of Artois, Count of Eu.
+John was the son of Philip II, Count of Nevers and Bonne of Artois, daughter of Philip of Artois, Count of Eu.
+His father was the youngest son of Philip the Bold, Duke of Burgundy.
+As the younger son, John became Count of Étampes in 1442.
 John's elder brother, Charles I, Count of Nevers and Rethel, had no legitimate children, and so on his death in 1464 his titles passed to John.
 In 1472, his uncle Charles of Artois, Count of Eu, died, and having no legitimate children, his title also passed to John.

 John fought in the army of his stepfather Philip the Good and was active in Picardy (1434), Calais (1436), Luxembourg (1443), and Flanders (1453).
 But he clashed with Philip's successor, Charles the Bold, and he defected to King Louis XI of France.
 He fought alongside Louis XI in the War of the Public Weal and became Lieutenant General of Normandy.

+Being the closest male cousin of duke Charles of Burgundy, who died in 1477 without male heirs, John was excluded as a potential heir by the French king Louis XI, who seized the Duchy of Burgundy as a reverted royal fief, while the exclusion of John was based on the royal charter of 1364, that was restricting the Burgundian succession to direct male descendants, thus eliminating potential heirs from collateral branches.

 Family

-John was first married on 24 November 1435 in Amiens, to Jacqueline d'Ailly, Dame d'Engelmuenster (died 1470), they had two children:
+John was first married on 24 November 1435 in Amiens, to Jacqueline d'Ailly, Dame d'Ingelmunster (died 1470), they had two children: